travelaudience/kubernetes-nexus/docs/usage/using-nexus-with-docker.md

 ## Pulling a Docker image from within Kubernetes

 For Kubernetes to be able to pull a private container image, a secret containing the necessary Docker configuration must be created.
-One simple way to do it is to log-in (`docker login`) to the container registry and check the generated configuration as follows:
+Below one can see 2 different ways of doing the first part which is getting the **auth** field.

+### Linux

 ```shell
 $ cat ~/.docker/config.json